zwcloud/ImGui-Doc/articles/Design/Rendering-System-Design.md

 * Important points

-    - Setup a queue of the changes that is required.
+    - Setup a queue of the changes that are required.
 	- Combine changes that can be combined.

 reference: http://www.phpied.com/rendering-repaint-reflowrelayout-restyle/ (What triggers a reflow or a repaint)